Coronavirus death toll climbs by 53 in state, including 15 in Palm Beach County

 In all, there were 23,770 tests compared with 18,508 additional tests announced Monday.
 Total tests reached 1,259,283 with 1,192,305 negative results and the remaining 978 inconclusive or not reported.

-The mortality rate involving positive cases is 4.2 percent in the state compared with 5.6 percent in the United States and 5.7 percent worldwide, which passed 408,00 deaths and neared 7.2 million cases Monday.
+The mortality rate involving positive cases is 4.2 percent in the state compared with 5.6 percent in the United States and 5.6 percent worldwide, which passed 413,000 deaths and passed 7.3 million cases Tuesday.
 Palm Beach County's rate was 5.2 percent, compared with Broward at 4.3 percent and Miami-Dade with 3.9 percent.
 With much fewer deaths, the mortality rate is 4.6 percent in St. Lucie, 6.6 percent in Indian River and 1.6 percent in Martin.

 The youngest victim is a 23-year-old woman from Miami-Dade County.
 A total of 16 people from 25 to 34 have died from the virus in data through Monday.
-A 104-year-old woman is 1 year older than the previous oldest, one woman each from Miami-Dade and Escambia.
+A 104-year-old woman is 1 year older than the previous oldest, including a 103-year-old woman from Polk reported Tuesday.
 A total of 908 people 85 and older have died in the state from the virus.

 The death of a 30-year-woman reported Wednesday ties a man who age was verified earlier.
 The oldest ever in the county is a 102-year-old female.